OwenKlein11/AndroidCalculatorApp/README.md

 * [ ] Users can clear the current input and start new calculations.
 * [ ] Users can toggle the sign of the current input.
 * [ ] Users can convert the current input into a decimal percentage.

+The following **extensions** are implemented:

 * [ ] Users are prevented from dividing by zero.

-The following **extensions** are implemented:

-* [ ] Users can see a history of previous calculations.
-* [ ] Users can use swipe gestures to clear the input.
-* [ ] Users can customize the app's theme.
+* [ ] Numbers automatically round when off the screen

 ## Video Walkthrough